I offer non-surgical treatment for cruciate ligament disease in dogs

 What success rate do we have with this non-surgical management programme?

-Out of 27 consecutive cases, 21 dogs came sound (lameness resolved) by 6 months.
+Out of 67 consecutive mid to long term cases, 45 dogs came sound (lameness resolved) by 6 months.
 Most of these were sound by 4 months.
-Here’s a summary:
+Here’s a summary of the long term follow up of these 67 cases.
+At the time of my latest follow-up*:

 Above: Chomp at 10.5 years old.
 The video shows her eight months after starting non-surgical treatment for cruciate injury in her right hind leg.
 Chomp was enjoying 30 minute walks by that stage, including some off-lead time.
 She had cruciate surgery on her right hind leg at age 4 years, recovery from that had been slow, and her owners were looking for another option to resolve the left hind limb lameness.